CONDITIONS TREATED

 - Blood sugar and insulin assessments

-- Thyroid function evaluation
+- Full thyroid function evaluation

 - Liver and fasted Lipid panel